memfault/interrupt/_drafts/advanced-gdb.md

     1512   16248  117306
 ```

-With this in mind, the most useful command within GDB is `apropos`, the one that searches all the "help" menus of each command.
+With this in mind, the most useful command within GDB is `apropos`, which searches all the "help" menus of each command.
 To use it, simply type `apropos <regex>`.

 ```
 (gdb) apropos symbol